ryantd42/NY-Legislative-Git/2023/A3992A-2023/bill.md

-  THIELE, JACOBSON, FAHY,  DURSO,  GALLAGHER,  MAMDANI,  NORRIS,  TAGUE, BURGOS,  ANDERSON,  BRABENEC,  TAYLOR,  BARRETT,  McDONOUGH, ZINERMAN, COLTON, CLARK, SIMPSON, PRETLOW, GONZALEZ-ROJAS, DE LOS SANTOS, LUCAS, TAPIA, GANDOLFO,  GLICK,  ROZIC,  GIBBS,  SEAWRIGHT,  J. A. GIGLIO  -- Multi-Sponsored  by  -- M.  of A. MIKULIN -- read once and referred to the Committee on Election Law
+  THIELE, JACOBSON, FAHY,  DURSO,  GALLAGHER,  MAMDANI,  NORRIS,  TAGUE, BURGOS,  ANDERSON,  BRABENEC,  TAYLOR,  BARRETT,  McDONOUGH, ZINERMAN, COLTON, CLARK, SIMPSON, PRETLOW, GONZALEZ-ROJAS, DE LOS SANTOS, LUCAS, TAPIA, GANDOLFO, GLICK, ROZIC, GIBBS, SEAWRIGHT,  J. A. GIGLIO,  SHIM- SKY,  DARLING,  LEVENBERG,  SHRESTHA -- Multi-Sponsored by -- M. of A.
+  MIKULIN -- read once and referred to the Committee on Election Law  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the election law, in relation  to  construction  of  and requirements for voting machines and systems